yeshua453/website/docs/controls/responsiverow.md

 `ResponsiveRow` allows aligning child controls to virtual columns.
 By default, a virtual grid has 12 columns, but that can be customized with `ResponsiveRow.columns` property.

-Similar to `expand` property every control now has `col` property which allows specifying how many columns a control should span.
-For examle, to make a layout consisting of two columns spanning 6 virtual columns each:
+Similar to `expand` property, every control now has `col` property which allows specifying how many columns a control should span.
+For example, to make a layout consisting of two columns spanning 6 virtual columns each:

 ```python
 import flet as ft